 Gold Pans: For use in the field I like the Proline Professional pan or the Garrett Supersluice pan.
 The dark green, wide smooth bottom of that big Garrett 15″ pan does an impressive job letting you see the smallest gold, even out in the field.
 You can buy the Garrett by clicking on the image:

-In-stream Sluices: I’m a big fan of the Bazooka Goldtrap line of products.
+In-stream Sluices: I’m a big fan of the Grizzly Goldtrap line of products.
 It’s almost the only sluice I use anymore.
 The fluid bed design eliminates classifying, is quick to set up, isn’t finicky about sluicing angles, quick to clean out and catches the gold down to somewhere smaller than 100 mesh.
-Sadly the company has shut down.
-If you want one, check eBay, Craig’s list or a local prospecting store.
+Go to grizzlygoldtrap.com to check them out.

-If it’s too hard to get a Bazooka, I recommend a decent drop riffle sluice.
+I also recommend a decent drop riffle sluice.
 My favorite is the Le Trap or something from the Angus Mackirk line.
 They are light weight and work in ultra shallow/low water conditions.
-I still carry a drop riffle sluice for times when there isn’t enough water flow for my Bazooka Goldtraps.
+I still carry a drop riffle sluice for times when there isn’t enough water flow for my Goldtrap sluices.
 Both brands are available at local prospecting shops.
 Click the image to see current pricing on the Le Trap:

 In-Stream Sluice Stand: I like the new Snake River Products “Versa-Stand”.
 They’ve made a stand that is easy to bungee almost any sluice to and with the forward canted legs it grabs the riverbed better than other stands.
 The powder coating means it’ll look great for many years too. http://snakeriverproducts.com/?product=sluice-stand